kkdroidgit/IPECHackathonHostelManagement/README.md

 ### Provided Solution :grey_exclamation:
 We make a web application for the given problem statements using Shiny and R.

 **Shiny** is an **R** package that makes it easy to build interactive web applications.
 Shiny combines the computational power of R with the interactivity of the modern web.

+### Libraries/Programming Language/Environment Used
+1. R Programming
+2. R Studio
+3. shiny
+4. shinydashboard
+5. shinyjs
+6. plotrix
+7. dplyr

 ### Team Members
 - [Kartik Shandilya](https://github.com/kkdroidgit)